garrandall/popular-music-data/tracks/feel-it-still-portugal--the-man.md

 Am I coming out of left field?

-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 I been feeling it since 1966, now
 Might be over now, but I feel it still
-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 Let me kick it like it's 1986, now
 Might be over now, but I feel it still